Can a Polar Tint franchise do auto, residential, and commercial tint from the same shop?

 Who buys window tint?

-Every passenger vehicle is a candidate; ~50% of new vehicles get aftermarket tint.
+Every passenger vehicle is a candidate; aftermarket tint is one of the most common add-ons on new vehicles.
 Frostbite Marketing's local-area campaigns target high-intent buyers in this segment from the day the shop opens, so new Window Tint operators don't have to build a marketing engine from scratch.

 How does Polar Tint price window tint to franchisees?

-Franchisees source film, chemistry, and supplies directly through Glacier Manufacturing, our parent company.
+Franchisees source film, chemistry, and supplies directly through Glacier Manufacturing, our affiliate manufacturer.
 Pricing is just over manufacturing cost.
 Independent window tint shops typically pay 20-40% more sourcing from distributors — that cost-basis gap is the structural economic advantage of the franchise model.

 What's the franchise cost to add window tint to my Polar Tint shop?